qwerty541/dns-bench/README.md

 ### Which method to choose?

-- If you don't have Rust programming language environment installed on your machine, then you can choose between [installation from Docker Hub](#from-docker-hub) or [download the latest Windows executable file](#executable-file-for-windows).
+- If you don't have Rust programming language environment installed on your machine, then you can choose between [installation from Docker Hub](#from-docker-hub), [installation from GitHub Container Registry (GHCR)](#from-github-container-registry-ghcr) or [download the latest Windows executable file](#executable-file-for-windows).
 - If you have Rust programming language environment installed on your machine, then you can choose between [installation from crates.io](#from-cratesio-using-cargo) or [installation from git repository](#from-git-repository-using-cargo).
 - Installation from git repository is suitable only when you want to use the development version instead of the stable one or the crates.io service is unavailable.